|

 Do not attempt to nap again

 Additional sleep will not resolve inertia faster — it will extend it.
-The inertia is a product of the abrupt N3 wake, not of insufficient sleep.
 Re-sleeping will either extend the N3 period (worse inertia on second waking) or provide a second nap that further reduces night sleep pressure.

 Frequently Asked Questions